-Information written here is the same as a previous application submitted by the applicant group.
 Evidence provided does not clearly outline how the proposed approach will lead to improved performance for the school's targeted population.
 Results for the school using the same model for the school open this past academic year are still pending.
-Results from the proposed school being replicated from Florida has mixed results as well. - dtsmith840
+Results for the proposed school replicated from Florida are mixed. - dtsmith840